navcoin/navcoin-dev-docs/content/en/getting-started/quick-start.md

 ### Command line arguments

-When launching from the command line, run `navcoin-qt -testnet -rpcuser="user" -rpcpass="pass"` to launch the wallet in Testnet mode.
+When launching from the command line, run `navcoind -testnet -rpcuser="user" -rpcpass="pass"` to launch the wallet in Testnet mode.

 ### Configuration file